offbit-ai/reflow/docs/tutorials/browser-actor-development.md

-# WASM Actor Development Tutorial
+# Browser Actor Development Tutorial

 Learn how to develop actors specifically for browser environments using Reflow's WebAssembly bindings.